aneasystone/github-trending/README.md

 ## All language

+* 【2023-05-24】[SevaSk / ecoute](https://github.com/SevaSk/ecoute) - Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
+It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
+* 【2023-05-24】[Zeqiang-Lai / DragGAN](https://github.com/Zeqiang-Lai/DragGAN) - Unofficial implementation of "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold"
+* 【2023-05-24】[anse-app / anse](https://github.com/anse-app/anse) - Supercharged experience for ChatGPT, DALL-E and Stable Diffusion.
 * 【2023-05-23】[Blazity / next-enterprise](https://github.com/Blazity/next-enterprise) - 💼An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your development.
 * 【2023-05-23】[NotJoeMartinez / yt-fts](https://github.com/NotJoeMartinez/yt-fts) - Youtube Full Text Search - Search all of a YouTube channel's subtitles from the command line
 * 【2023-05-23】[0nutation / SpeechGPT](https://github.com/0nutation/SpeechGPT) - SpeechGPT: Empowering Large Language Models with Intrinsic Cross-Modal Conversational Abilities.